Talladega National Forest Deer Hunting

-When the topic of hunting public land arises, many deer hunters just shake their heads.
+When the topic of hunting public land near me arises, many deer hunters just shake their heads.
 Their comments can range from “it’s too crowded,” to “there aren’t any bucks”.
 This could be true for some sections of public land, but there are some exceptions.
+One such exception is the Talladega National Forest in Alabama.

 In the east-central sections of the Cotton State, the Talladega National Forest (TNF) covers over 392,000 acres.
 The forest is a mix of hardwoods and second-generation growth of pines.
 The forest was over-harvested for timber before it was purchased by the U.S. Government in the 1930s.